Getting Beamforming Right in the Millimeter-wave Bands

 Image courtesy of EverythingRF.com

-This combination of multi-user MIMO and analog beamforming is often referred to as MASSIVE MIMO.
-Each beam is structured to deliver maximum energy to the intended user, while at the same time generating nulls aimed at all other users.
-As users move around in the coverage area the digital baseband recalculates all the phase shifts to keep everyone happy.
-The beauty of operating in the V-band (60 GHz) is that a large array antenna elements can easily fit on a PCB of less than 20 cm2.
-This approach is ideal for access networks that are being deployed in heavily congested areas like stadiums, city centers, convention centers, and airports where it is necessary to connect huge numbers of people in a fairly confined area.
+People often refer to this combination of multi-user MIMO and analog beamforming as MASSIVE MIMO.
+Each beam delivers maximum energy to the intended user while generating nulls aimed at all other users.
+As users move around in the coverage area, the digital baseband recalculates all the phase shifts to maintain user satisfaction.
+The advantage of operating in the V-band (60 GHz) is that a large array of antenna elements fits easily on a PCB smaller than 20 cm².
+This approach suits access networks deployed in heavily congested areas like stadiums, city centers, convention centers, and airports, where it’s crucial to connect large numbers of people in confined spaces.

 Receive Beamforming

-Most discussions of beamforming focus on the transmit side of the equation, but there is also a receive side that must be considered.
-Not only is the RF signal phase shifted across all transmit patch antenna elements, but it must also be phase shifted across the receive side as well.
-The purpose of this step is to get all receive signals aligned and in-phase so that they can be added together to get a strong signal.
-This is most easily explained by considering an example where the transmitter is to the left of the receiver.
-This means all the patch antenna elements on the left side of the receiver’s PCB will see the signal before the patch elements on the right side.
-These signals can’t be successfully added together until they are all in-phase.
+Most discussions of beamforming focus on the transmit side, but we must also consider the receive side.
+The system phase shifts the RF signal across all transmit patch antenna elements and must also phase-shift it across the receive side.
+This step aims to align all receive signals and bring them into phase so that they can combine into a strong signal.
+An example clarifies this: if the transmitter is to the left of the receiver, then the patch antenna elements on the left side of the receiver’s PCB will receive the signal before those on the right side.
+We cannot successfully combine these signals until they are all in phase.

 Side Lobes

-The creation of side lobes of radio energy is an inevitable part of the beamforming process.
-There will always be some extraneous RF energy that is not part of the primary beam.
-The goal is to minimize this energy to the extent possible.
-These lobes will look like interference to other users in the operating area and they take energy away from the primary beam that is directed at the intended user.
-A general objective in any millimeter-wave design is to target side lobe suppression of at least 20 dB (see figure below).
-This means that side lobe traffic is at least 100 times weaker than the primary beam.
+The beamforming process inevitably creates side lobes of radio energy.
+Some extraneous RF energy will always exist outside the primary beam.
+The goal is to minimize this energy as much as possible.
+These lobes appear as interference to other users in the operating area and divert energy from the primary beam directed at the intended user.
+A common objective in any millimeter-wave design is to achieve side lobe suppression of at least 20 dB (see figure below).
+This suppression means that side lobe traffic is at least 100 times weaker than the primary beam.

 Beamforming technology is ideally suited for the millimeter-wave bands as it can fit into a very small enclosure, easily overcomes free space path loss, and limits co-channel interference.
-There are three major beamforming approaches that can be used, with the analog implementations being best suited to backbone applications in the V-band because of its ability to build large arrays that create narrow beams at very high gain.
+Three major beamforming approaches can be used, with the analog implementations being best suited to backbone applications in the V-band because of their ability to build large arrays that create narrow beams at very high gain.
 All of which is perfect for punching through walls @ 60 GHz.

 Originally Posted on July 5, 2021 by Steve Hratko